-The mandate of the Central Ground Water Board is Develop and disseminate technologies, monitor and implement national policies for the scientific and sustainable development and management of India's ground water resources including their exploration, assessment, conservation, augmentation, protection from pollution and distribution based on principles of economic and ecological efficiency and equity.
-Some of the organization working in the field of ground water and Corpseed is one of them to help you for NOC and other related work.
+The mandate of the Central Ground Water Board is to develop and disseminate technologies, monitor and implement national policies for the scientific and sustainable development and management of India's groundwater resources including their exploration, assessment, conservation, augmentation, protection from pollution, and distribution based on principles of economic and ecological efficiency and equity.
+Some of the organizations working in the field of groundwater and Corpseed are one of them to help you with NOC and other related work.

 Application for NOC to Central Ground Water Authority(CGWA)